liquity/dev/README.md

 ### Core Smart Contracts

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their trove: loan creation, ETH top-up / withdrawal, stablecoin issuance and repayment.
+It also sends borrowing fees to the `LQTYStaking` contract.
 BorrowerOperations functions call in to TroveManager, telling it to update trove state, where necessary.
-BorrowerOperations functions also call in to PoolManager, telling it to move Ether and/or tokens between Pools, where necessary.
+BorrowerOperations functions also call in to the various Pools, telling them to move Ether/Tokens between Pools or between Pool <> user, where necessary.

 `TroveManager.sol` - contains functionality for liquidations and redemptions.
+It sends redemption fees to the `LQTYStaking` contract.
 Also contains the state of each trove - i.e. a record of the trove’s collateral and debt.
 TroveManager does not hold value (i.e. Ether / other tokens).
 TroveManager functions call in to PooManager to tell it to move Ether/tokens between Pools, where necessary.

 `LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.

-`PoolManager.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH rewards.
-It also directs the transfers of Ether and tokens between Pools.
+`StabilityPool.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH and LQTY gains.
+Holds the LUSD Stability Pool deposits, and the ETH gains for depositors, from liquidations.

 `LUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard.
 The contract mints, burns and transfers LUSD tokens.